Adding, updating, and deleting a threat¶

 - Enter the threat name, the method taken by an attacker to release the threat, and select the threat type.

-- Click on the Add button in the environment table, and select an environment to situate the threat in.
+- Click on the Add button in the environment card, and select an environment to situate the threat in.
 This will add the new environment to the environment list.

 - Select the threat’s likelihood for this environment